Military career of Ali

 Ali ibn Abi Talib took part in all the battles of the Islamic prophet Muhammad's time, except the Expedition of Tabuk, as standard bearer.
-His sword was named Zulfikar.
-He also led parties of warriors on raids into enemy lands, and was an ambassador.
-Ali's fame grew with every battle that he was in, due to his courage, valour, and chivalry, as well as the fact that he single-handedly, destroyed many of Arabia's most famous and feared warriors.
-Muhammad acknowledged him as the greatest warrior of all time.
+His sword was named Zulfiqar.
+He also led raids into enemy territory and served as an ambassador.
+Ali’s reputation grew with every battle, due to his courage, valor, and chivalry, and he was credited with defeating many of Arabia’s most renowned warriors.
+Muhammad recognized him as one of the greatest warriors of his era.

-The Battle of Badr 624 A.D
+The Battle of Badr

 Hamza ibn Abd al-Muttalib and Ali lead the Muslim armies during the Battle of Badr.

 Scouting

-Prophet Muhammad did not know that an army had left Mecca, was marching toward Medina to protect the caravan of the Quraysh, and to challenge the Muslims.
+Muhammad did not know that an army had left Mecca, was marching toward Medina to protect the caravan of the Quraysh, and to challenge the Muslims.
 When Muhammad arrived in the environs of Badr, he sent Ali to reconnoiter the surrounding country.
 At the wells of Badr, Ali surprised some water-carriers.
 In reply to his questions, they told him that they were carrying water for an army which came from Makkah, and which was encamped on the other side of the nearby hills.

 Ali brought the water-carriers before Muhammad.
 From them he learned that the caravan of the Quraysh had already escaped, and that the Muslims, at that very moment, were confronted by the army of Mecca.